 When you must not be given it

-ADACEL® or any of the ingredients listed at the end of this leaflet
+a history of severe allergic reaction to any of the ingredients listed at the end

 Symptoms of an allergic reaction may include:

 swelling of the face, lips, tongue or other parts of the body

 skin rash, itching or hives